sukumardhoni/reciflix-ionic/readme.md

 then Show user that, thanks for subscribing to notification, you will hear from us as soon as the ReciFlix app is released to store.

-1. diaply stye change for recipe card
+1. X : display style change for recipe card
 2. go all the way to generating apk for playstore, we will signup forthe android developer program in the morning Login and signup forms should be in a native application look and feel. font name can we use good font on ionic( like google font apis)